 In America, gradual establishment of world government was entrusted to the Council on Foreign Relations, founded in 1921 in direct response to the U.S. Senate’s rejection of the Versailles Treaty, which would have joined America to the League of Nations.
 After the League later failed, its successor was, of course, the United Nations.
 The plan for the UN was secretly contrived by a group of CFR members in the State Department.
 They called themselves the Informal Agenda Group, selecting this innocuous-sounding name to preempt any suspicions in Congress about what they were up to.

 When the UN held its founding conference in San Francisco in 1945, most of the American delegates – 47 of them – were CFR members.
 Alger Hiss, who would later be exposed as a Soviet spy, was Secretary General at the conference.
 This time, the Illuminati were taking no chances that the Senate would reject the UN, as it had the League.
 Hiss flew directly from San Francisco to Washington, with the UN Charter in a locked safe.
 After glib assurances from delegates, the charter was ratified by the Senate after limited discussion.
-John D. Rockefeller, Jr. donated $8.5 million to purchase the land where the UN was built; his younger brother David, of course, was long chairman of the CFR and remains honorary chairman.
+John D. Rockefeller, Jr. donated $8.5 million to purchase the land where the UN was built; his son David, of course, was long chairman of the CFR and remains honorary chairman.

 Once the UN was established, the next natural step was to try to empower it.
 This required that its credentials as a peacekeeper be validated, for the first purpose listed in the UN Charter is “To maintain international peace and security.”
 This was where the Korean War came into play.